industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 which runs all the tests present in DESDEO.
 Not all of them will be passing, but a majority of them should.
 This should indicate to us now that DESDEO has been correctly installed, and our virtual environment is now setup correctly.
+Pytest and tests are discussed in more detail in the section [Testing](#testing).

 To exit the virtual environment, simply run